luramarchanjo/poc-spring-retry/README.md

 * Simple retry with @Retryable
 * Simple retry with @Recover
-* Simple retry withe RetryTemplate, RetryPolicy and BackOffPolicy
+* Simple retry with RetryTemplate, RetryPolicy and BackOffPolicy

 ## Retryable